priyankawagh123/-Women-s-Safety-App/README.md

 # Key Features:

--Emergency Alert Button – Instantly sends the user’s location to pre-saved emergency contacts.
+- Emergency Alert Button – Instantly sends the user’s location to pre-saved emergency contacts.

--Live Location Tracking – Uses the browser's GPS to fetch and share real-time location.
+- Live Location Tracking – Uses the browser's GPS to fetch and share real-time location.

--User-Friendly Interface – Simple and responsive UI for quick access on both mobile and desktop.
+- User-Friendly Interface – Simple and responsive UI for quick access on both mobile and desktop.

--Custom Contact Setup – Users can set emergency contact numbers to receive alerts.
+- Custom Contact Setup – Users can set emergency contact numbers to receive alerts.

--Google Maps Integration – Displays user’s live location on the map.
+- Google Maps Integration – Displays user’s live location on the map.

 # Technologies Used:

--HTML, CSS, JavaScript
+- HTML, CSS, JavaScript

--Google Maps API
+- Google Maps API

--Geolocation API
+- Geolocation API

-Purpose:
+# Purpose:

-This project was created to raise awareness and offer practical safety solutions for women using web technologies.
+- This project was created to raise awareness and offer practical safety solutions for women using web technologies.
 It showcases frontend development, API integration, and responsive design.